Supporting Learning and Teaching Pathway

 - Additional workshops

-In addition to the core workshops, you will be required to attend one or two workshops offered by the EDU, Learning and Development Centre or the Graduate School.
+In addition to the core workshops, you will be required to attend one or two workshops offered by the EDU, People and Organisational Development or the Graduate School.
 This will allow you to focus on those areas that are relevant to your role.
-For example, if you would like the chance to review and develop your teaching practice, then attending Communicating Knowledge or Training the Trainer might be particularly beneficial.
+For example, if you would like the chance to review and develop your teaching practice, then attending Communicating knowledge might be particularly beneficial.

 SLTP is comprised of the following: